 Note: The mill has a number of outbuildings and space for playing ball games.
 Older children and many adults will have great fun playing in and around the river and outbuildings in fine weather.
 But care must be taken at all times when near the river, especially if it is full after heavy rains.

 Oliver and I live and work in London with our two teenage sons.
 We fell in love with Slovenia when we visited the country on holiday in 2003.
 We bought the water mill in 2005, and have renovated the living space fully from a very distressed state.
 Ultimately we will renovate all of the outbuildings and restore the water wheels, but this latter will probably be a project for our retirement!
 We spend as much of our free time there as possible, using it as a base to travel to other Balkan states, but we very much want other people to be able to stay there too, and to experience the peace and beauty of the valley.

 We also own a working hydro-electric plant on the river Krka, about ten miles away, and generate green electricity which we sell to the Slovene national grid.
 However, we have decided to sell this mill, so if you are interested in owning a historic mill complete with its own source of renewable electricity, please contact us!

-Owner score197 Calendar updated: 3 days ago Last logged in: 9 days ago
+Owner score197 Calendar updated: 29 days ago Last logged in: a month ago